adamasantares/tdenniston-bish/README.md

 **(!)
 This is a copy of https://github.com/tdenniston/bish repository, which isn't under maintenance anymore.**

-*Anyone who want to be a contributor of this package, just let me know.
+*Anyone who wants to be a contributor of this package, just let me know.
 As I'm not a C++ developer and I can add new features from /lib/stdlib.bish only.*

 ## What